InfinitySurface/AWSCloudFormation/README.md

 # CloudFormation using AWS

-CloudFormation is an AWS service that uses files (.json/.yaml) to deploys resources across the AWS infrastructure.
+CloudFormation is an AWS service that uses files (.json/.yaml) to deploy resources across the AWS infrastructure.
 CloudFromation is essential for many developers that helps productivity, time, and even cost when developing big cloud projects for a company.
-You will be able to download the given sample .yaml files and deploy the, yourself on CloudFormation!
+You will be able to download the given sample .yaml files and deploy them yourself on CloudFormation!

 <p align="center">
   <img src="https://user-images.githubusercontent.com/98137377/159177689-c6e65174-002c-4646-83bf-c4b27d7f9b64.png">